We-Are-Limeleaf/Documents/Legal/Operating Agreement - Limeleaf Worker Cooperative.md

 # DRAFT Operating Agreement - Limeleaf Worker Cooperative, LLC

-This Operating Agreement is entered into and made effective the __ day of  _____, 2024, by and among Blain Smith and John Luther (collectively referred to in this agreement as the "Founding Members").
+This Operating Agreement is entered into and made effective the __ day of _____, 2024, by and among Blain Smith, Name, and John Luther (collectively referred to in this agreement as the "Founding Members").

 # 1 PURPOSE AND SCOPE

 The Company shall be organized and shall conduct its business primarily for the mutual benefit of its Members and the community.
 The earnings, savings, or benefits of the Company shall be used for the general welfare of the Members and the community, or it shall be proportionately and equitably distributed to its Members.

 The Company is democratically controlled and is not organized to make a profit for itself, as such, but primarily for its Members.
+Our goal is sustainable income, wealth creation, and job security for the Members, not arbitrary growth or exits.

-Its initial scope of operations will be the development of creative technology and all activities related thereto, but the Members may authorize a different or additional scope of operations.
+The Company’s initial scope of operations will be the development of innovative software products, contract software development, information technology services and all activities related thereto, but the Members may authorize a different or additional scope of operations.4ef

+Shared prosperity also means shared sacrifice.
+The Company avoids layoffs at all costs.
+In lean times, members will be paid from a rainy-day savings account, the details of which shall be decided by the modified consensus process described in Section 5.1.
+If the savings run out, all Members will take a pay cut of an equal percentage of their monthly salary.
+We only cut benefits as a last resort.

+## 1.1 OWNERSHIP

+Ownership of the company is shared equally among the Members.
+When a new Member joins, ownership shares are rebalanced to maintain equality.
+For example, with four Members, each owns 25%; if a fifth Members joins, each owns 20%, and so on.

 # 2 FORMATION OF COMPANY